 Plus, distributions from IRAs and qualified retirement plans are not included under net investment income, and since the net investment income tax applies to the lesser of the amount over a triggering threshold and the amount of net investment income, this could be a tax-savings factor during the distribution years.
-Note that taxable distributions from retirement plans do increase modified adjusted gross income, so there can be 3.8% tax consequences for other income or gains.
+Note that taxable distributions from retirement plans do increase modified adjusted gross income, so there can be 3.8% net investment income tax consequences for other income or gains.

 Financial advisors and investors may want to review the following points.